-Chain of Didactic Issue Lab Issue Clinical Issue Command Step 1 The student addresses their The student needs to The student needs to concern/need/issue with discuss their discuss their the course faculty concern/need/issue with concern/need/issue with the lab faculty the Clinical faculty Step 2 If the concern/need/issue is If the concern/need/issue If the concern/need/issue not resolved, the student is not resolved, the is not resolved, the may elevate to the Course student may elevate to the student may elevate to the Coordinator Lab Manager Course Coordinator Step 3 If the concern/need/issue is If the concern/need/issue If the concern/need/issue not resolved, the student is not resolved, the is not resolved, the may elevate to the student may elevate to the student may elevate to the Associate Dean and/or BSN Course Coordinator Associate Dean and/or Program Administrator BSN Program Administrator Step 4 If the concern/need/issue If the concern/need/issue If the concern/need/issue still is not resolved, the is not resolved, the still is not resolved, the student may elevate to the student may elevate to the student may elevate to the School of Nursing Dean.
-Associate Dean and/or School of Nursing Dean.
-BSN Program Administrator Step 5 If the concern/need/issue still is not resolved, the student may elevate to the School of Nursing Dean.
+Chain of Didactic Issue Lab Issue Clinical Issue Command Step 1 The student addresses their The student needs to The student needs to concern/need/issue with discuss their discuss their the course faculty concern/need/issue with concern/need/issue with the lab faculty the Clinical faculty Step 2 If the concern/need/issue is If the concern/need/issue If the concern/need/issue not resolved, the student is not resolved, the is not resolved, the may elevate to the Course student may elevate to the student may elevate to the Coordinator Lab Manager Course Coordinator Step 3 If the concern/need/issue is If the concern/need/issue If the concern/need/issue not resolved, the student is not resolved, the is not resolved, the may elevate to the Associate Dean and/or BSN Program Administrator student may elevate to the Course Coordinator student may elevate to the Associate Dean and/or BSN Program Administrator Step 4 If the concern/need/issue still is not resolved, the student may elevate to the School of Nursing Dean.
+If the concern/need/issue is not resolved, the student may elevate to the Associate Dean and/or BSN Program Administrator If the concern/need/issue still is not resolved, the student may elevate to the School of Nursing Dean.
+Step 5 If the concern/need/issue still is not resolved, the student may elevate to the School of Nursing Dean.